truenas/py-SMART/README.md

 This is basically Marc Herndon's pySMART (see: https://pypi.python.org/pypi/pySMART/) with slight modifications to ensure that it works on FreeBSD.
 Thanks to him for providing us with this source code.

-This is the same project from (https://github.com/freenas/py-SMART) ported to python3

 ===========
 pySMART
 ===========